 For example – The housing cost sank after the corona pandemic.

 Example – The crime rate has dipped in the past few years.

 Adjective vocabularies for showing a small increase or decrease trend

-Vocabulary for Task 2
+IELTS Vocabulary For Writing Task 2

 Vocabulary for showing contrast: